PLANNING YOUR PRODUCTION DURING COVID-19

 LOS ANGELES, CA

-Currently in their second phase of reopening, which includes expanded retail activities.
+In phase 4 of reopening, which allows gatherings up to 50 people.
 Face coverings are required in public.

 SAN FRANCISCO, CA

-Currently in phase 2A of reopening, with phase 2B about 2-4 weeks away and will include reopening offices and retail.
+Currently in phase 2B of reopening, which include offices with limited capacity and retail.
 Face coverings are required in public.

 There is currently no shelter-in-place order for the state of Georgia.

 Gatherings of 10 or more are allowed.
-State of emergency lifts on June 15th.
+State of emergency lifted on June 15th.
 Face masks are required in public.

 LAS VEGAS, NV

 Most retail services and restaurants are open for business, with social distancing enforced.
-Casinos re-open on June 4th.
+Casinos are open.
 Face masks are required in public.

 NEW ORLEANS, LA